 More of the music of George Frederick Handel (1685-1759)

-- An outstanding copy of Handel’s masterpiece with solid Double Plus (A++) sound from start to finish – exceptionally quiet vinyl too
+- An outstanding pressing of Handel’s masterpiece with Double Plus (A++) grades from top to bottom

 - Shockingly AIRY and WARM, this is the kind of sound that makes it easy to fall in love with an oft-heard piece such as The Water Music